halftime/Data-Dumps/README.md

 ## circus-sport.be
 - bonus bets are good value
 - will limit to 1 cent max bet
+- (unlimited again?)
 - points system provides some extra value
 - 7/10 good while it lasts

 ## betcenter.be
 - bets take longer to place, if denied move on to the next... (they know the line is busted)
-- all bets can be cancelled just after placing, getting you quick free exit incase the line moved
+- all bets can be cancelled just after placing, getting you a free exit incase the line moved
 - slightly different way of naming things; EG over 2.5 is noted as 3+ (3 goals or more) and under 2.5 is noted as (0-2)
 - 8/10